Field theories of active particle systems and their entropy production: Entropy production

 Following the scheme by Gaspard \citep{Gaspard:2004} to calculate entropy production in \emph{Markovian} systems, we draw on the propagator $\ave{\phi(\yvec,t')\phitilde(\xvec,t)}$ as the probability (density) for a particle to transition from $\xvec$ at time $t$ to $\yvec$ at time $t'$.
 The internal entropy production of an evolving degree of freedom may then be written as a functional of the instantaneous probability (density) $\density(\xvec)$ to find it in state $\xvec$, namely

 with

 and

-as we show in \SMref{entropy_production}. \Eref{def_entropyProduction} is the starting point for the derivation of the entropy production from a Doi-Peliti field theory.
+as we show in \APref{entropy_production}.
+In the presence of only a single particle, the probability density to find it somewhere is identical to the particle number density and we will refer to both simply as the \emph{density}. \Eref{def_entropyProduction} is the starting point for the derivation of the entropy production from a DP field theory.
 Much of what follows focuses on how to extract $\Op_{\yvec,\xvec}$ and $\Ln_{\yvec,\xvec}$ from the action.

-As the field-theory correctly shows, \SMref{entropy_production}, if the states $\yvec,\xvec$ are discrete and the process is a simple Markov chain, $\Op_{\yvec,\xvec}$ reduces to the Markov (rate) matrix $\TransitionRate_{\yvec\xvec}$ of the process of transitioning from $\xvec$ to $\yvec$, and $\Ln_{\yvec,\xvec}$ is the logarithm of ratios of these rates,
+As the field-theory correctly shows, \APref{entropy_production}, if the states $\yvec,\xvec$ are discrete and the process is a simple Markov chain, $\Op_{\yvec,\xvec}$ reduces to the Markov (rate) matrix $\TransitionRate_{\yvec\xvec}$ of the process of transitioning from $\xvec$ to $\yvec$, and $\Ln_{\yvec,\xvec}$ is the logarithm of ratios of these rates,

 \Erefs{Kn_from_TransitionRate} and \eref{Ln_from_TransitionRate}.
-If the states $\xvec,\yvec$ are continuous, then $\Op_{\yvec,\xvec}$ can be cast as a kernel, which in the absence of a perturbative contribution to the action is identical to the FP kernel, $\Op_{\yvec,\xvec}=\FPop_{\yvec,\xvec}$, given that the propagator is the Green function of the FPE, \SMref{entropy_production}.
+If the states $\xvec,\yvec$ are continuous, then $\Op_{\yvec,\xvec}$ can be cast as a kernel, which in the absence of a perturbative contribution to the action is identical to the FP kernel, $\Op_{\yvec,\xvec}=\FPop_{\yvec,\xvec}$, given that the propagator is the Green function of the FPE, \APref{entropy_production}.
 Integrating by parts then gives

-In principle, the density to use in \Erefs{def_entropyProduction} and \eref{def_entropyProduction_elegant} is given by the propagation from the initial state up until time $t$, in which case it becomes an explicit function of $t$
+In principle, the density $\density(\xvec)$ to use in \Erefs{def_entropyProduction} and \eref{def_entropyProduction_elegant} is given by the propagation from the initial state up until time $t$, in which case it becomes an explicit function of $t$

 In general, this density might be well approximated by an effective theory, that omits the microscopic details entering into the entropy production via \Erefs{def_Op} and \eref{def_Ln}.